 Other options include using two-factor authentication, remote network authentication devices, and other solutions to strengthen network security.

-The longer you hold off on updating your systems and the code for your applications when new patches are available, the more vulnerable your users and network are to attacks from malicious actors.
+The longer you hold off on updating your systems and applications’ code when new patches are available, the more vulnerable your users and network are to attacks from malicious actors.
 Use tools like Kiuwan SAST and SCA to identify vulnerabilities within your application’s source code that could make your system vulnerable to shell attacks.

 Most reverse shell incidents use outgoing traffic to compromise devices—therefore, your organization may need to take extra precautions with its firewall to make attacks less likely.